shreyasmestry/OOPS_LMS/Readme.md

-Here is a clean, professional, and scannable README.md for your Library Management System project.

 Library Management System (OOP Demo)
 A clean, object-oriented, console-based Library Management System built with Python.
 This project serves as a practical demonstration of core Object-Oriented Programming (OOP) principles, featuring type safety, encapsulation, and clean software architecture.